cubehouse/themeparks/README.md

+# Migration In Progress

+This is the documentation for version 4.0 of the library, which will be available soon.
+Please see the 3.0 branch for the currently available version of the library and documentation.

+A migration guide will be available once 4.0 is live.

+Thanks!

 # themeparks

 An unofficial API library for accessing ride wait times and park opening times for many theme parks around the world, including Disney, Universal and SeaWorld parks.